bosniankicks/datadome-interstital-api/README.md

     Run server.py to start the flask server
     Run the test script to recieve the token
-    The server will also log the responses to a txt for both the server end and client side info
+    The server will also log the responses to a txt for both the server end and client side info THIS WILL NOT WORK FOR SITES THAT HAVE SLIDER ENABLED

 ## Sites Used
     https://bounty-nodejs.datashield.co/